Assassination of George Lincoln Rockwell: Legacy

 Due to Koehl's decisions as leader, the NSWPP underwent numerous schisms which became established organizations.
 The movement further decentralized, with numerous smaller groups rather than one large one under Rockwell.
 One such schism resulted from Pierce.
 Shortly after Koehl gained power, Pierce and Lloyd, both high-ranking party members, formed an informal "triumvirate".
 Pierce saw Koehl as an inferior leader and requested that he formalize the arrangement and share power between the three of them.
 Koehl refused, and in the ensuing struggle Pierce was forced to leave the organization.
 Now forced out by Koehl, Pierce founded his own neo-Nazi group, the National Alliance.
 The National Alliance grew to surpass in significance Koehl's NSWPP and became the United States's largest neo-Nazi group by the 1990s.
 Pierce also authored the racist novel The Turner Diaries.

 Other schisms included that of Frank Collin, who formed his own neo-Nazi party, the National Socialist Party of America, and Joseph Tommasi, who founded the National Socialist Liberation Front.
 In the 1980s, after various controversies, Koehl changed the party's name to the New Order and turned it into a religious esoteric neo-Nazi group.
 The name of the ANP has since been adopted by several other unrelated neo-Nazi groups that do not directly descend from the original ANP/NSWPP.
-Harold Covington also ran a separate, unrelated group that took the name National Socialist White People's Party.

 According to Sunshine, "the post-Rockwell period of U.S. neo-Nazism is when it developed the basic form it would look like far into the future.
 The decentralization of neo-Nazism helped lay the ground-work for how the movement's structure unfolded.
 If Rockwell had lived, or been succeeded by a popular leader, a single major neo-Nazi party may have existed for much longer."
 Scholar Nicholas Goodrick-Clarke wrote that after Rockwell's death, "the U.S. Nazi movement found a martyr but soon splintered into several small extremist political groups driven by fanaticism, paranoia and suspicion."